Carreau/phd-dissertation/parts/roleofactin.rst

 filament.
 It thus allows a better control of localisation of actin filament both in vivo and in vitro in the presence of actin seeds of actin nucleator.

-Profilin was for a long time been believed to be only a sequestering protein that inhibit polymerisation :cite:`Yarmola2009`, though it has a more complex behavior, and if it prevent polymerisation of actin filaments by the pointed end, it can facilitate polymerisation.
+Profilin was for a long time believed to be only a sequestering protein that inhibit polymerisation :cite:`Yarmola2009`, though it has a more complex behavior, and if it prevent polymerisation of actin filaments by the pointed end, it can facilitate polymerisation.
 One of the cause of increase in